St Paul's Cathedral

 Crowd indicator

-Midday and Saturdays are the busiest times for sightseeing, while early weekday mornings offer the quietest experience for climbing the dome.
+Midday and Saturdays see the heaviest crowds, while early mornings and weekdays offer a quieter experience for climbing the dome.

 When to go?